amidaware/tacticalrmm/docs/docs/install_server.md

 ufw enable && ufw reload
 ```

+!!!note
+    You will never login to the server again as `root` again unless something has gone horribly wrong, and you're working with the developers.

 ### Create the A records

 We'll be using `example.com` as our domain for this example.